Mahmoud Hussein: Career

-Hussein joined Al Jazeera's Cairo bureau as a correspondent in 2010 after serving as a freelancer for the network.
-When the Egyptian authorities closed Al Jazeera's Cairo office in 2013, he moved to Al Jazeera's headquarters in Doha to work as a news producer.
+Hussein joined Al Jazeera's Cairo bureau as a correspondent in 2010; he had worked as a freelance correspondent for Al Jazeera since 2003.
+With Al Jazeera, he covered the 2011 Egyptian revolution and the Port Said Stadium riot.
+When the Egyptian authorities closed Al Jazeera's Cairo office in 2013, Hussein moved to their headquarters in Doha to work as a news producer.